 Effective ways to identify relations between drivers of change with ITONICS

-The ITONICS Innovation OS helps organizations find relationships between drivers of change by providing a systematic and data-driven approach to identifying trends, monitoring changes in the business environment, and evaluating the impact of different drivers on organizational performance.
+The ITONICS Innovation Management Software helps organizations find relationships between drivers of change by providing a systematic and data-driven approach to identifying trends, monitoring changes in the business environment, and evaluating the impact of different drivers on organizational performance.

 For example, organizations can identify how changes in customer preferences and demographics will likely impact demand for their products or services and how technological advances may disrupt existing business models.
 By analyzing these different drivers and their interrelationships, our Innovation Operating System can help organizations develop more comprehensive and strategic plans for innovation and growth by analyzing these different drivers and their interrelationships.